jacobrichey/playerElo_2019/README.md

 | Santana, 1B | 503 | 0.390 | 0.366 | 142 | 1153 |

 There is now a distinguishing factor between the two players, reflected by Freeman’s 2nd best overall playerElo among batters versus Santana’s 22nd overall playerElo.

+## Future Work
+There are several areas of playerElo I would like to address in the future...